-Vocational and Rural Training Centres, Solomon Islands We work in partnership with the Solomon Islands Association of Vocational and Rural Training Centres (SIAVRTC), which oversees more than 70 rural training centres spread out across the Solomon Islands.
+VOCATIONAL AND RURAL TRAINING CENTRES, SOLOMON ISLANDS We work in partnership with the Solomon Islands Association of Vocational and Rural Training Centres (SIAVRTC), which oversees more than 70 rural training centres spread out across the Solomon Islands.
 These training centres offer vital vocational training, including agricultural, carpentry, mechanical, financial literacy, sewing, leadership, and life skills.
-Together with SIAVRTC, Caritas is striving to uplift and empower communities in remote areas, equipping local people -especially the youth - with essential skills for a brighter future.
-SIAVRTC serves as a wonderful representation of an organisation that exemplifies the Catholic social teaching principle of participation by enabling both instructors and students to fully participate in society.
+Together with SIAVRTC, we are striving to uplift and empower communities in remote areas, equipping local people - especially the youth - with essential skills for a brighter future.
+SIAVRTC serves as a

+Peter Bioka, student at SIAVRTC.
+Photo: Teamo Xposure wonderful representation of an organisation that exemplifies the Catholic social teaching principle of participation by enabling both instructors and students to fully participate in society.
 Hear from some instructors at SIAVRTC on how the programme has helped them build up their knowledge, skills, and confidence, as well as how students have felt empowered to set goals for their futures.
-Faith in Action - Practice listening to Jesus through silent, meditative prayer.
+Education and Encounter Video FAITH IN ACTION - Practice listening to Jesus through silent, meditative prayer.
 You may choose to repeat a piece of scripture in your head or listen to reflective music. - Identify one area in your life where you feel God is calling you to make a change.
 Make a list of little actions you can do each day to move toward that goal.
-Closing Prayer E te Ariki, te Hoa o etahi atu, Friend of others, thank you for being our faithful friend.
+CLOSING PRAYER E te Ariki, te Hoa o etahi atu, Friend of others, thank you for being our faithful friend.
 Empower us to walk with others, as we make our way through the mountains and valleys of life.
 May we know when to lead and when to follow. Āmene.

-Week 3: THIRD SUNDAY OF LENT Time for Justice Te Wā mō te Tika
+Time for Justice Te Wā mō te Tika